ghazalehran/ghazalehran.github.io/_posts/2025-01-15-computational-medicine.md

 ---
-layout: post
+layout: single
-title: "My First Post"
+title: "Understanding Jekyll with Minimal Mistakes"
 date: 2025-01-15
-categories: [blog, personal]
+categories: [blog]
+tags: [jekyll, minimal-mistakes, tutorial]
+author_profile: true
 ---
-Welcome to my first blog post on my personal GitHub Page!
-This is where I'll share updates, projects, and thoughts.
+This is my first blog post using Minimal Mistakes!
+Here's what I learned about Jekyll and this theme...